HOUSING AND SHELTER

 Jefferson Inn Men's Boarding House in Covington

-$115 per week for furnished single room with mini-fridge/microwave; utilities included.
+$650-700 monthly for furnished single room with mini-fridge, microwave and utilities.
 Shared bathrooms.
 Laundry on-site.
 16 rooms.

 Prospective tenants must have income, complete an application, interview and pass a background check.
 Must be able to walk and independent with caring for self.
 Absolutely no substance use permitted.
 Serves adult men only.